Titlow Park is Tacoma’s only beach park on the west side and has a rich cultural and environmental history.

 - Status: Geotechnical investigation was completed in June 2018.
-Borings up to 80 feet deep on either side of the existing lagoon culvert were drilled and ground penetrating radar was completed along the BNSF right-of-way.
-Metro Parks Tacoma continues coordination with South Puget Sound Salmon Enhancement Group on the planning of future lagoon restoration project.
+Borings up to 80 feet deep on either side of the existing lagoon culvert were drilled and ground-penetrating radar was completed along the BNSF right-of-way.
+Since 2018 Metro Parks Tacoma has continued coordination with South Puget Sound Salmon Enhancement Group on the planning of this project.

 Titlow/Hidden Beach ImprovementsHidden Beach and natural area trail/path/beach access upgrades.
 Landscaping enhancements, natural area restoration, demolition of shelter and old restroom at Hidden Beach.
 Utility modifications at former TOA facility.
-Remove or perform bridge retrofits to TOA Railroad bridge.
+Remove or perform bridge retrofits to the railroad bridge.

 Tacoma City Council declares Titlow Lodge a historic landmark